 - Handle crisis situations (the first call goes to them, but they rarely have enough context to help fast)

-The advisor relationship is genuinely valuable in one case: you already have a functional technical team, a CTO or tech lead who is operating, and you want a specific outside perspective on a specific decision.
+The advisor relationship is genuinely valuable in one case: you already have a working technical team, a CTO or tech lead who is operating, and you want a specific outside perspective on a specific decision.
 Architecture at Series B. M&A due diligence.
 A second opinion on a technology bet.
+The Harvard Business Review write-up on board advisors describes the same shape at the governance level — informed input, not operational ownership.

 If none of those conditions are true, an advisor is a comfort, not a solution.